DUDE0407/ENGR010GP-PSAMP/README.md

 - Resize support is fixed at 1280x720; adjust constants in `dashboard/app.py` if different dimensions are required.

 ## Data Updates and Maintenance
+# → Explains how to update the dataset and maintain the analytics pipeline.
 - Replace `power_system_data.csv` with a file using the same schema to analyse a new time window.
 - Clear cached data (if the dashboard is running) with the `Reload Data` control; the analysis script reloads on each run.
 - After modifying analytics logic inside `analysis_core.py`, rerun both the script and the dashboard to validate outputs.

 ## Troubleshooting
+# → Lists solutions for common runtime problems with pygame, matplotlib, or performance.
 - If `pygame` fails to import, install it with `python -m pip install pygame`; Windows users may need Microsoft Visual C++ redistributables.
 - Matplotlib back-end errors usually resolve by upgrading `matplotlib` or installing `pyqt` if interactive windows are desired for standalone plots.
 - For performance issues during dashboard use, close other applications to free GPU/CPU resources, or lower the screen resolution constants.

 ## Change Log Snapshot
+# → Shows chronological project updates and new features added.
 - **Nov 24, 2025**: Automated reporting pipeline added (`power_analysis_script.py`) with export directories and data science dependencies.
 - **Dec 03, 2025**: Reactive power analytics expanded across dashboard and batch reports, including new MVAr visuals.
 - **Dec 01, 2025**: Added RMS circuit metrics and power-factor correction guidance with dashboard visualisations and batch report exports.